zsigmas/UOC_TFM/README.md

     executed using docker, this happens because Docker runs under root, as far as documentation indicates this cannot be changed.
 Remember to use `chown` to modify the ownership.

+## Reviewing data using the brightplots R/Shiny app

+The data obtained after the pipeline runs can be reviewed using the application described in the thesis manuscript running the `start_app.R` script.